VigneshT24/Python-Vehicle-Monitoring-Program/README.md

 ## Overview
 VigilantTrack is a comprehensive vehicle health monitoring simulation system designed to demonstrate real-time sensor data processing, predictive maintenance algorithms, and fault-tolerant system architecture.
 This project simulates the sensor monitoring systems found in modern vehicles, similar to OBD-II diagnostic platforms and advanced driver assistance systems (ADAS).
 Uses a bell-curve velocity pattern.

 **IMPORTANT NOTICE**: This is a SIMULATION program intended for educational and demonstration purposes only.
-It is NOT designed for actual vehicle sensor monitoring or deployment in production environments.
-All sensor data is randomly generated to simulate real-world conditions.
+It doesn't currently use data from actual sensors, although it can be added with minimal modification and extension.
+All sensor data are randomly generated to simulate real-world conditions.

 ## Purpose
 This project serves multiple purposes: